Jory Collins: Coaching career

-In April 2010, Jory Collins was selected as the head basketball coach of the Emporia State women's basketball program following the resignation of then-head coach, Brandon Schneider, who had announced that he had accepted the position at Stephen F. Austin.
+In April 2010, Collins was selected as the head basketball coach of the Emporia State women's basketball program, following the resignation of then-head coach Brandon Schneider, who had announced that he had accepted a position at Stephen F. Austin.
 Previously, Collins served as the assistant for Emporia State.
-Before becoming a full-time assistant for the team, he held several positions with the team including a Student Assistant and Volunteer Coach.
-In the 2004–05 season, he was a Graduate Assistant and in 2006, he was promoted to a full-time assistant.
+Before becoming a full-time assistant for the team, he held several positions with the team, including student assistant and volunteer coach.
+In the 2004–05 season, he was a graduate assistant, and in 2006 he was promoted to full-time assistant.

 Emporia State University (2010–2018)

-During his eight seasons at helm of the Lady Hornets program, Collins won five consecutive MIAA tournaments from 2013 to 2017 and finished with combined a record of 199–58 overall and a 123–44 record in the MIAA.
+During his eight seasons at the helm of the Lady Hornets program, Collins won five consecutive MIAA tournaments from 2013 to 2017, and finished with a combined record of 199–58 overall and a 123–44 record in the MIAA.
 He is the first coach in Emporia State history to advance to six conference tournament championships and four regional championships in five years.